emunozh/smum/docs/2-sm.rst

 3) Lighting

-   This variable indicated the use of electric energy for the lighting of the house.
+   This variable indicates the use of electric energy for the lighting of the house.
 This variable is directly related to electrification rate.
-By 2016 it is assumed that 97% of all households use electric energy for the lighting of their house.
+By 2016 it is assumed that 97% of all households use electric energy for the lighting of their houses in Sorsogon City, the Philippines.

 4) Refrigeration

-   This variable describes the use of electricity for refrigeration.
-Similar to the lighting variable, the model assumes that by 2016 all households use electric energy for refrigeration.
+   This variable describes the use of electricity for refrigeration purposes.
+Similar to the lighting variable, the model assumes that by 2016 all households in the city use electric energy for refrigeration.

 5) TV